CentreSecuriteIA/textbook/docs/Chapters/01 - Capabilities/2-Foundation-Models.md

 We are only introducing the notion of emergence here, but we talk more about unexpected behavior due to scale in the section on scaling laws, as well as explore different arguments around emergence in the chapter on the landscape of AI risks.

 ## Questions & Exercises

+??? question "What are foundation models?"

+	Foundation models are large-scale, pre-trained models that serve as a base for fine-tuning various downstream tasks.
+These models are trained on vast, diverse datasets to learn broad patterns and skills, enabling them to generalize well across different applications.

+	They are different from traditional machine learning models because they are pre-trained on massive datasets and then fine-tuned for specific tasks.
+Traditional models are typically trained from scratch for each individual task.

+	*Example*: Imagine a foundation model like GPT-3, which has been trained on diverse internet text.
+It can then be fine-tuned to write poetry, generate code, or summarize articles, demonstrating its versatility.

 ??? question "What are the three main areas where significant investment is required for the development of foundation models?"